zerostaticthemes/hugo-hero-theme/README.md

 - SCSS (Hugo Pipelines)
 - Responsive design
-- Bootstrap 4 grid and media queries only
+- Bootstrap 4 grid and media queries
+- The rest of the Bootstrap library is commented out by default but is ready to be @imported in the `style.scss`

 ### Speed

 - 100/100 Google Lighthouse speed score
-- 21KB without images ⚡
 - Vanilla JS only
+- Minified CSS under 20KB
+- Minified JS under 20KB

 ### Menu